Funny607/2511_25T2_Assignment2_-/part-2/Part2_Specification.md

 As a first step in building a solution, you need to design an architecture that offers the following advantages:

 - It has to support any type of price feeds with different data acquisition methods.
-We assume changes in the methods of acquisition of the data for example a change in the URL of a website or in the address of an API
+We assume that these methods may change over time &mdash; for example, a change in a website's URL or in an API endpoint
 - It has to support pre-processing and cleaning of the data to fit customers' data format requirements
 - It has to support alerts to notify customers when a specific type of event arises.